Resilience & Hazard Mitigation

 Southeastern Connecticut is a coastal region along Long Island Sound, drained by a number of large rivers, and a region that experiences four distinct seasons, each presenting unique weather-related challenges.
 As a commitment to ensuring continued public safety, operation of necessary community services, and protection of public investments, SCCOG and its member municipalities have undertaken a variety of studies and planning processes aimed at improving resilience to natural hazards.
 The threat of climate change and sea-level rise also represents a major threat to SCCOG’s coastal communities.

 The primary purpose of a Multi-Jurisdictional Natural Hazard Mitigation Plan (HMP) is to identify natural hazards and risks, existing capabilities, and activities that can be undertaken by a community to prevent loss of life and reduce property damages associated with identified hazards.
 The Disaster Mitigation Act of 2000 requires local communities to have a FEMA-approved mitigation plan in order to be eligible to receive Pre-Disaster Mitigation Program grants and Post-Disaster Hazard Mitigation Grant Program funds under the Hazard Mitigation Assistance program.
-SCCOG’s most recent HMP was completed in December 2017.
-Past HMPs were completed in 2012 and 2005.
+SCCOG’s most recent Hazard Mitigation Plan was completed in 2023.

 Critical Facilities Assessment